 One result of recent Sri Lankan immigration is the increased number of Theravada Buddhists in New Zealand.
 Sri Lankan Buddhist centres include the Sri Lankaramaya Temple in Auckland.
-Maintaining religious practices – Buddhist, Hindu, Muslim or Christian – has been a way for all Sri Lankan groups to assert their particular cultural identities.
+Maintaining religious practices – Buddhist, Hindu, Muslim or Christian – has been a way for Sri Lankan groups to assert their specific cultural identities.

 Other Sri Lankans maintain less formal links through social, sporting and cultural events.

-Many Sri Lankans have come to New Zealand as refugees from a brutal conflict, forced to leave behind friends and family, jobs and familiar surroundings.
+Many Sri Lankans came to New Zealand as refugees from a brutal conflict, forced to leave behind friends and family, jobs and familiar surroundings.
 For emotional reasons, Sri Lanka can never be far from their minds.
 New Zealand, however, represents an opportunity for a fresh start.
 In the words of Tamil refugee Anton Joseph, ‘I do not want a posh life – just a peaceful one.
 I just want to see my children able to go out, get an education and live.’
 1

 In the 2006 and 2013 censuses, people were asked to indicate the ethnic group or groups with which they identified.
 The numbers include those who indicated more than one group.

 ‘A community divided: civil war brings tragedy to NZ’s Sri Lankan community.’
-Sunday Star Times, 28 September 1986.
+Sunday Star-Times, 28 September 1986.